C4RoCKeT/thememapper.core/README.rst

 This is a theme editor for Diazo.
 This theme editor differs from the one found in Plone; it is a stand-alone theme editor.
 It does require Diazo of course!

+It is still a work in progress.
+No file browser, no support for external webpages / themes.
+If something works; awesome.
+If it doesn't; to bad.

 Quickstart
 =====